alexzmmv/Todoapp/README.md

 # Django Todo List

-This is a simple todo list application built with Django.
+This is a simple todo list server-site application built with Django and jinja.

 ## Features